Robert Crimo Bought Parade Massacre Gun Online, Local Gun Dealer Says

 A senior law enforcement official told The Daily Beast the rifle was one of four firearms that Crimo purchased through Red Dot Arms.
 After the shooting, authorities said they seized a total of five guns from Crimo, including two rifles, handguns, and a shotgun.

-The owner of Red Dot said of Crimo, “Most of these people... doing these things are pretty stupid.
-Somebody that I would’ve put a thought [into] this would’ve grinded the serial number and we would've never found him.”
+The owner of Red Dot said of Crimo, “Most of these people doing these things are pretty stupid.
+Somebody that... would’ve put a thought [into] this would’ve grinded the serial number and we would've never found him.”

 Crimo, 21, has been charged with seven counts of first-degree murder, with “dozens of more” charges expected, Lake County State’s Attorney Eric Rinehart announced Tuesday evening.
 He is accused of gunning down innocent spectators attending the parade, turning a normally festive day into a terrifying bloodbath.